 You might be surprised at how many people ignore that sign that says, “Do Not Urinate in the Swimming Pool.”
 Swimming is a healthful and fun activity that many people enjoy, but a few tips can make swimming safer and healthier for everyone.

 While many people might be aware that it is considered “bad manners” to urinate in a swimming pool, kids and competitive swimmers alike may not always follow this rule.
 In fact, during the 2012 Summer Olympics, several athletes made headlines by admitting that this frequently happens.
-While this may seem merely unappealing, a recent study suggested that urine can actually combine with the chlorine disinfectant in swimming pool water to make potentially harmful chemicals.
+While this may seem merely unappealing, a 2014 study suggested that urine can actually combine with the chlorine disinfectant in swimming pool water to make potentially harmful chemicals.
 The researchers recommend that all swimmers avoid urinating in swimming pools to prevent these chemicals from forming.

 The study found that a chemical in urine and sweat, called uric acid, undergoes a chemical reaction with chlorine to produce two substances– cyanogen chloride and trichloramine.
 These substances can be inhaled by swimmers, especially those who swim indoors.
 While it’s not clear if swimmers exposed to these chemicals are likely to develop health problems, one study found that teenagers who swim in chlorinated pools have a higher risk of getting asthma or hay fever.
 Another study found signs of lung irritation in children who swam frequently, but not in children who didn’t.